ahuacate/pve-medialab/README.md

 Our fix is done in three stages in our Easy Scripts when you create any new MediaLab application CT.

 ### 1.1.1.
 Unprivileged Container Mapping - medialab GUID
-To change a PVE containers mapping we change the PVE container UID and GUID in the file `/etc/pve/lxc/container-id.conf` after our Easy Script creates all new MediaLab application CT.
+To change a PVE containers mapping we change the PVE container UID and GUID in the file `/etc/pve/lxc/container-id.conf` after our Easy Script creates a new MediaLab application CT.
 ```
 # Our CT mapping in /etc/pve/lxc/container-id.conf